joedefen/pmemstat/README.md

 * `/proc/{PID}/smaps_rollup`
 * `/proc/{PID}/smaps`

-Reporting on proportional use avoids double counting memory and overestimating the memory expense of a program or collection of programs.
+Reporting proportional memory avoids overstated memory use by double counting memory that is shared between processes.

-The grouping features of this tool make it easier to attribute memory pressure to the real "memory hogs" because memory use is not obscured by splitting the cost among many processes that would otherwise have to aggregated visually/manually.
+`pmemstat`'s grouping feature rolls up the resources of multiple processes of a feature (e.g., a browser) to make the total impact much more apparent.

-The looping features of this tool allow monitoring for changes and memory growth which may be "leaks".
+Its looping features allow monitoring for changes and memory growth which may be "leaks".
 Since most memory leaks are leaks of heap memory, segregating memory by types makes identifying leaks faster and more certain.

+**In version 2.0, `pmemstat` has many new features including**:
+* In its "window" mode, `pmemstat` updates the terminal in place (using "curses") rather than scrolling.
+* Showing CPU usage, too, which makes `pmemstat` a viable alternative to `top` for regular us (although more specialized and still focused on accurate memory representation).
+* Enables killing processes selected visually and confirmation when they are really gone.
+* And a number of new options that can be changed while still running if in window mode.

+## Installation
+Installation is left to user ingenuity, mostly.
+There is an included script designed to install a single-file version of `pmemstat` to `~/.local/bin/.` if that directory is on your path.
+View the `deploy` script and use (possibly with modification) if it is useful.
+> If not already installed, `deploy` will install `stickytape` to create the single-file version of `pmemstat`.
 ## Usage
 ```
-usage: pmemstat [-h] [-D] [-g {exe,cmd,pid}] [-k MIN_DELTA_KB] [-l LOOP_SECS]
+usage: pmemstat [-h] [-D] [-C] [-g {exe,cmd,pid}] [-f] [-k MIN_DELTA_KB] [-l LOOP_SECS]
-                [-L CMDLEN] [-t TOP_PCT] [-u {MB,mB,KB}]
+                   [-L CMDLEN] [-t TOP_PCT] [-n] [-o] [-u {MB,mB,KB,human}] [-R]
+                   [-s {mem,cpu,name}] [-/ SEARCH] [-W]
-                [pids [pids ...]]
+                   [pids ...]

 positional arguments:
-  pids                  list of pids/groupings (none means all we can read)
+  pids                  list of pids/groups (none means every accessible pid)

-optional arguments:
+options:
   -h, --help            show this help message and exit
   -D, --debug           debug mode (the more Ds, the higher the debug level)
+  -C, --no-cpu          do NOT report percent CPU (only in window mode)
   -g {exe,cmd,pid}, --groupby {exe,cmd,pid}
                         grouping method for presenting rows
+  -f, --fit-to-window   do not overflow window [if -w]
   -k MIN_DELTA_KB, --min-delta-kb MIN_DELTA_KB
-                        minimum percent KB to show again [dflt=100 if DB else
+                        minimum delta KB to show again [dflt=100 if DB else 1000
-                        1000
   -l LOOP_SECS, --loop LOOP_SECS
-                        loop interval in seconds [dflt=0]
+                        loop interval in secs [dflt=5 if -w else 0]
   -L CMDLEN, --cmdlen CMDLEN
-                        max command line length for reporting/grouping
+                        max shown command length [dflt=36 if not -w]
-                        [dflt=36]
   -t TOP_PCT, --top-pct TOP_PCT
-                        report grouping contributing to top pct of ptotal
+                        report group contributing to top pct of ptotal [dflt=100]
-                        [dflt=100]
+  -n, --numbers         show line numbers in report
+  -o, --others          collapse shSYSV, shOth, stack, text into "other"
-  -u {MB,mB,KB}, --units {MB,mB,KB}
+  -u {MB,mB,KB,human}, --units {MB,mB,KB,human}
                         units of memory [dflt=MB]
+  -R, --no-rise         do NOT raise change/adds to top (only in window mode)
+  -s {mem,cpu,name}, --sortby {mem,cpu,name}
+                        grouping method for presenting rows
+  -/ SEARCH, --search SEARCH
+                        show items with search string in name
+  -W, --no-window       show in "curses" window [disables: -D,-t,-L]

 ```
 Explanation of some options and arguments:
 * `-g {exe,cmd,pid}, --groupby {exe,cmd,pid}` -  select the grouping of memory stats for reporting.